 Open means anyone can freely access, use, modify, and share for any purpose, subject, at most, to requirements that preserve provenance and openness.
 It does not affect authors' freedom to choose …

 You paraphrase when you explain another author’s idea(s) in your own words, often with added context.
 Here's how to do it:

-Extract the gist.
+- Extract the gist.
 For example, one of the main arguments in Virginia Woolf’s A Room of One’s Own (1929) is: women have the right to education.

-When you paraphrase this, you might write ...
+- When you …

 Do you need to write a text or do you need to find information and you are looking for the right resources?
 Follow the step-by-step plan below.

 Step 1: define your subject